python/cpython/Doc/c-api/init.rst

    time (without calling :c:func:`Py_Initialize` again first).
 Normally the return value is ``0``.
 If there were errors during finalization (flushing buffered data), ``-1`` is returned.

    Note that Python will do a best effort at freeing all memory allocated by the Python interpreter.
-Therefore, any C-Extension should make sure to correctly clean up all of the preveiously allocated PyObjects before using them in subsequent calls to `Py_Initialize`.
-Otherwise it introduces vulnerabilities and incorrect behavior.
+Therefore, any C-Extension should make sure to correctly clean up all of the preveiously allocated PyObjects before using them in subsequent calls to :c:func:`Py_Initialize`.
+Otherwise it could introduce vulnerabilities and incorrect behavior.

    This function is provided for a number of reasons.
 An embedding application might want to restart Python without having to restart the application itself.